 Content-Length header is explicitly provided.

 Large numbers of files

 If you maintain a very large number of files on your website, it can have a substantial negative effect on performance and stability, especially if they are all contained in the same directory.
-We have found that over 2500 files in any single directory in the files structure can seriously impact your server's performance and potentially its stability.
-If your site requires a large number of files, maintain them in multiple directories.
+We have found that over 2,500 files in any single directory in the files structure can seriously impact your server's performance and potentially its stability.
+If your website requires a large number of files, maintain them in multiple directories.
 For more information about files and performance, see Improving website performance, Proactively organizing files in subfolders, and Optimizing file paths: Organizing files in subfolders, which includes scripts for migrating files into subdirectories in your file system.